 The building is on a public water supply system.
-The building is connected to the municipal sewer system.
+The building is on a private (septic) sewage disposal system.
 Copper tubing is used for the water supply piping.
 ABS plastic is used for the drain, waste and vent pipes.

 13.2 MAIN WATER SHUTOFF VALVE